pascallaliberte/sharpen.page/_posts/2020-08-14-discouraging-clients-more-antifragility.md

 When having a conversation with the client, you want to dig for the _value_.

-To understand the value of a piece of work for a client, you first have to understand the intensity of their struggle, the urgency, the alternatives and the deeper motivations.
+To understand the value of a piece of work for a client, you first have to understand the intensity of their [struggle][struggle], the urgency, the alternatives and the deeper motivations.

+[struggle]: {% post_url 2019-09-06-hard-struggle-required %}

 Those are risky things to be talking about.
 "The client will be turned off by my questions."
 Maybe.
 We'll see.